EtchedPixels/CenturionTools/README.md

 This is an initial cut at an assembler for what we know of the Warrex Centurion CPU6 processor.
 The register naming is believed to be right except for the mystery top registers.
-Things like instruction naming and syntax are another question.
+The syntax is primarily taken from the EE200 but additional more generic operations like LD AL,xx are permitted as well as the official LDAB xx.

+As with the EE200 the source is on the left, so XFRB AL,BL places AL into BL, and SUB A,B subtracts A from B (and has the short form SAB).

 It should pick the shortest forms for instructions when it can.